Do you know your significant other?

 - There is no such thing as rapid intimacy.
 I would NOT recommend doing these all in one sitting.
 One per dinner perhaps or one per car ride.
 Take your time, savor them, expand on them and see where they take you.
 One of my friends and I answer one of these each week.

-- Ok, here are the questions for you.
+- Okay, here are the questions for you.
 Feel free to print these out or email them to a friend.

 - Given the choice of anyone in the world, whom would you want as a dinner guest?